The Art of The Order of Odd-Fish: Illustrations

 Ian of the Odd-Fish by Basil Arnould Price (TiamatRouge on DeviantArt Modern dandy Basil Arnould Price, a fifteen-year-old prodigy whose work on DeviantArt is staggering, contributed this stylish portrait of Ian Barrows, Jo’s best friend in Eldritch City.
 Basil really captured the what I wanted Ian to be; both his unstable, adolescent good looks and his tentative awkwardness.
 The rose in his hand and the butterfly perched on his rifle give him such a fragile, earnest air.
 It seems fraught with symbolic import, like some allegorical code.
 I also appreciate that Basil put Ian in proper knightly raiment.
 It gives it a medieval, chivalrous atmosphere.
 The brooding weather in the background, with the nightmarish half-face in the clouds, is a masterful complement to Ian’s uncertain mood.
 Basil writes, “I felt like Ian was sort of an embodiment of the gentle, somewhat youthfully insecure first boyfriend, complete with awkward teenage facial hair.
 He’s the sort of boy that I can easily identify with.
 And yes, those are monstrous faces in the background, intended to represent Ichthala, along with the unnamed fish that so lovingly vomits up the city.”
 Exactly. |

-| The Origins of Eldritch City by Karen Alexander (Azro on DeviantArt) The creation of the universe as depicted in the Odd-Fish tapestry: the All-Loving Mother tricked by Aznath, the Silver Kitten of Deceit into vomiting the 144,444 gods into existence.
+by Karen Alexander (Azro on DeviantArt) The creation of the universe as depicted in the Odd-Fish tapestry: the All-Loving Mother tricked by Aznath, the Silver Kitten of Deceit into vomiting the 144,444 gods into existence.
 Gorgeous, raucous, strangely solemn, this is just what I imagined the tapestry to be like: crammed with life, but its rambunctiousness streamlined into a flowing whole.
 Karen has included many of the gods mentioned in Odd-Fish: along with Ichthala and Aznath, there’s also Zam-Zam, the Dancing Ant of Sadness; Fumo, the Sleeping Bee; Quafmaf, the Pigeon of the Moon; Nixilpilfi, the Gerbil Who Does Not Know Mercy; Mizbiliades, the Bleeding Butterfly; Pzarnarfalasath, the Rhinoceros Whose Laughter Destroys Worlds; Zookoofoomoot the Maggot of Dismay; Pft the Mouse; and more!
 Karen’s giddy profusion of gods puts me in the mind of the otherworldly bathhouse in Miyazaki’s Spirited Away. |

 Jo and Ian with Odd-Fish Banner by Diana Todd Good enough to be a book cover!
 It’s beautiful!
 Diana’s clearly spent some time poring over photos of real ostriches, right down to their knock-kneed stance and the imperious look in their eyes.
 The armor and regalia are exquisite, especially the authentic-looking ostrich tack (stirrups!) and the semi-transparent feather headpiece.
 This is the best kind of art: doing the diligent research, and then setting it on fire with imagination! |

-| Dame Delia’s Schwenk Field Notes by Diana Todd I can totally see Dame Delia snatching up a crumpled paper bag and scrawling these expert sketches of the beast as she chases it across Eldritch City.
+Dame Delia’s Schwenk Field Notes by Diana Todd I can totally see Dame Delia snatching up a crumpled paper bag and scrawling these expert sketches of the beast as she chases it across Eldritch City.
 It might be too small to see here, but scribbled among the sketches are the notes “The Schwenk—Struthiconiicopteri Schwenkii” (I love the pseudo-Latin scientific name!) along with “sharp bill” and “crest is rarely raised” and “caught a glimpse of the bird in flight” and “tracked the bird around the city for several hours.
 It is just as elusive as Korsakov said!”
 This is beyond fan art; this is an authentic document from Eldritch City that somehow wriggled into our world.
 Diana makes the Schwenk even more enigmatic by never fully revealing it, but only capturing it in a few hastily-executed sketches, each showing a different aspect.
 Making it feel that much more real!
 At last, the Schwenk has found its John James Audubon. |

 Hanging by a Thread by Diana Todd What a joyous, buoyant feeling this one has!
 Ian and Nora are hanging from Jo’s legs; and Korsakov and then Sefino are hanging from Ian’s leg, and Audrey’s hanging from Nora’s arm—and there’s Aunt Lily floating nearby with her own balloon (a reference to her reckless hot-air ballooning in California?), and the Belgian Prankster popping up in the corner.
 This is just wonderful composition, summing up the essence of all the characters in their expressions and body language.
 I love the close attention to detail here.
 Who remembers Ian’s tan corduroy jacket?
 Diana does, apparently.
 And Nora’s Teenage Ichthala shirt is the perfect touch.
 But my favorite thing is how Colonel Korsakov is pouting about something . . . as though he had been unexpectedly scooped up by Nora’s foot, and is patiently enduring the indignity of flight.
 Another strength: I like how Sefino looks like a fop, but also looks like a real cockroach.
 Smashing work, Diana! |

-| Some Odd Knights by Hailey McLaughlin Jaw drops to floor.
+Some Odd Knights by Hailey McLaughlin Jaw drops to floor.
 Brain explodes with awe.
 Eyes joyfully melt.
 A double triptych of Lily Larouche, Colonel Korsakov, and Commissioner Olvershaw, both in their prime and in their old age!
 I can’t decide what I like best: the vivacious Audrey Hepburn feel of young Lily Larouche, the dashing figure Korsakov cuts as a young KGB agent, or the terrifying decrepitude of Olvershaw as he reaches out to demolish you with his thumb (and if you zoom in close enough to the hi-res version, you can even see his crinkly nose hairs!).
 A visual feast!
 More choice details: Korsakov’s teeny-tiny teacup, Olvershaw’s thumb fluttering on the edge of a stringlike arm, and the nonplussed cockroach assistant.
 Read the original post, with Hailey’s accompanying dialogue, here. |

-| The Hunting of the Schwenk by Kevin Buckelew Kevin Buckelew is the notorious fish-hat-wearing young man from Colorado whom, it was revealed in March 2009, is actually my mother.
+The Hunting of the Schwenk by Kevin Buckelew Kevin Buckelew is the notorious fish-hat-wearing young man from Colorado whom, it was revealed in March 2009, is actually my mother.
 Here we see Colonel Korsakov and two Odd-Fish squires, hot on the tail of the elusive Schwenk!
 So many great details: the squires shushing each other as they wield weapons from Sir Festus’ collection, the tentative manner in which Korsakov peers around the corner, the hidden Wormbeard skulking on a lizard-dog in the alley, the way the Schwenk blithely strides across the rooftops, the hypercolorful design of Eldritch City . . .
 I especially like how Kevin himself is peering out the window (with mysteriously long, sharp fingernails?) and how the words on the storefront, “Kevin Fish Hats,” are twisted into a weird Eldritch City alphabet.
 My original post about this art.
 Kevin’s post on DeviantArt. |

 Oh Joy For Hat by Sammi Riff (Authoress-Feind on DeviantArt) It’s the cockroach butlers of the Odd-Fish praising their Hat of Honor, just before dumping it on Jo’s head.
 I love the monocles, the waistcoats, the bottles of moonshine, the bow ties, the singing and walking-sticks and dancing . . . especially how Jo is speechless and Ian is laughing next to her.
 This is pretty much exactly how I imagined the scene! |

-| The Schwenk by Sammi Riff (Authoress-Feind on DeviantArt) Sammi’s vision of the Schwenk here is fantastic — like a technicolor Pegasus, a fierce, rainbow-drenched hallucination.
+The Schwenk by Sammi Riff (Authoress-Feind on DeviantArt) Sammi’s vision of the Schwenk here is fantastic—like a technicolor Pegasus, a fierce, rainbow-drenched hallucination.
 I particularly like its mischievous smirk! |

 Eldritch City by Sammi Riff (Authoress-Feind on DeviantArt) A landscape of Eldritch City at night.
 I like the lurching angles of the buildings and the storm of pastel dots bubbling up from below.
 The sky, with the concentric circles, reminds me of a van Gogh sky.
 Mysterious and slightly surreal . . . |

-| The Ruby Palace by Sammi Riff (Authoress-Feind on DeviantArt) Here’s Lily Larouche’s ruby palace!
+The Ruby Palace by Sammi Riff (Authoress-Feind on DeviantArt) Here’s Lily Larouche’s ruby palace!
 With an economy of shapes and a kind of suggestive impressionism, Sammi makes us feel the isolation of Jo’s home in the desert.
 I like how the palace’s darkness gives it a threatening, forbidding feeling, as though there really might be a dangerous baby in there.
 The cactus in the foreground is an adroit touch, making us feel the vast distance between us and the palace.
 Well done! |

 Jo Trapped Under the Hat of Honor by Sammi Riff (Authoress-Feind on DeviantArt) Here’s Jo after the cockroaches have thrust the Hat of Honor onto her: glum, exasperated, and embarrassed as she’s weighed down by the massive, Seussian hat! |